Airikuh/CIS427/README.md

 Connect first to global protectant.
 Then you can run Bitvise SSH Client After connected to UMICH Server- Make sure you have uploaded both server and client files and the sqlite files (3 Sqlite files total) to the umich server: Bitvise SSH.
-You will need a New Terminal console x 2 for client and server windows
+You will need a New Terminal console x 2 or more for client and server windows.

 Server:
 g++ server.cpp -std=c++11 -ldl -pthread sqlite3.o -o server